willyh101/python-for-neuro/docs/getting_started.md

 nano ~/.aliases
 ```

+- `alias ll="ls -lhAF"` - list files in the current directory with more information
+- `alias la="ls -A"` - list all files in the current directory, including hidden ones
+- `alias l="ls -CF"` - list files in the current directory in columns
+- `alias mkcd='fn(){ mkdir -p "$1"; cd "$1" }; fn '` - make a directory and cd into it in one command.
+Usage: `mkcd [my_new_dir]`
+- `alias reload='source ~/.zshrc'` - reload your zsh config file.
+Useful if you add new aliases or functions and want to use them without restarting your terminal.

 Then add the following line to your `.zshrc` file (also in your home directory) to load the aliases file when you open a new terminal window:

 ```bash